kdmukai/nostrpaydm/README.md

 ## How does it work?
 * User adds an xpub to their Nostr client.
-* Nostr client generates a new PK that will be its NostrPayDM bot account.
+* Nostr client generates a new Nostr PK that will be its NostrPayDM bot account.
 * User publishes the npub of their NostrPayDM bot.
   * (perhaps as part of their Nostr metadata, ala `lnurl`)
 * Donors DM the NostrPayDM bot for a new on-chain address.